dolittle-obsolete/Learning/readme.md

 # Quickstart
 Welcome to the world of Dolittle!
-In this guide we are going to get you all st up so you can build your own applications usuing the Dolittle Framework.
+In this guide we are going to get you all set up so you can build your own applications using the Dolittle Framework.

 ## Prerequisits
 - Have Visual Studio Code installed